Covid-19 Business Resources

 This program is designed to provide financial assistance to very small businesses that have been adversely affected by the current COVID-19 public health emergency.
-The application period begins 10 a.m.
-June 22, 2020, and ends July 1, 2020 at 6 p.m.
-Learn more and apply.
+More information coming soon.
+Learn more

 - U.S. Senate Committee on Small Business & Entrepreneurship: Guide to the CARES Act

 - SBA Guidance for Businesses in Responding to COVID-19

 - Economic Injury Disaster Loan and Loan Advance - Update - (5/4: Notice: New Eligibility for Economic Injury Disaster Loan and Advance: SBA will begin accepting new Economic Injury Disaster Loan (EIDL) and EIDL Advance applications on a limited basis only to provide relief to U.S. agricultural businesses.)
 The Economic Injury Disaster Loan (EIDL) program provides small businesses with working capital loans of up to $2 million that can provide vital economic support to small businesses to help overcome the temporary loss of revenue they are experiencing.
 The loan advance (up to $10,000) provides economic relief to businesses that are currently experiencing a temporary loss of revenue.
 The loan advance will not have to be repaid.